Jpesk/Xerus-DiscordBot/README.md

  - No installation needed.

  Note: This bot is still under construction and still has a while until it is good enough to use.

+See commands File for a list of commands!!